gkasdorf/react-native-reanimated-swipeable/README.md

 | `restSpeedThreshold`         | `number`   | `0.01`  | The speed threshold of the spring animation.         |
 | `restDisplacementThreshold`  | `number`   | `0.01`  | The displacement threshold of the spring animation.  |

-For more information, see the (Reanimated documentation)[https://docs.swmansion.com/react-native-reanimated/docs/1.x/animations/spring/].
+For more information, see the [Reanimated documentation](https://docs.swmansion.com/react-native-reanimated/docs/1.x/animations/spring/).

 ### Action Group Options